top of page

 ✔ Stronger, bolder espresso flavours

-✔ More bitterness than a tall black coffee
+✔ More bitterness than a filter coffee

 ✔ Thinner body, with crema on top initially